publiccodenet/about/activities/codebase-stewardship/index.md

 Products in the care of the Foundation for Public Code have long term sustainability so that prospective users can trust there will be packages when they need to update their systems and that there will be someone to receive their pull request after the original maintainers have moved on.

 We provide this sustainability in the first place by creating strong communities of users and developers that can take ownership of the product.

+## For new or existing projects

+For new projects codebase stewardship can add value from the start of the development process.

+If applied to the project after there might be some important considerations about how to transition and budget for that, we've explained what you need to do for this and what you can expect from us in ['Codebase stewardship for existing projects'](for-existing-projects.md).